dotnet/docs-maui/docs/user-interface/controls/collectionview/index.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-collectionview)

 The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.CollectionView> is a view for presenting lists of data using different layout specifications.
-It aims to provide a more flexible, and performant alternative to `ListView`.
+It aims to provide a more flexible, and performant alternative to <xref:Microsoft.Maui.Controls.ListView>.

 The following screenshot shows a <xref:Microsoft.Maui.Controls.CollectionView> that uses a two-column vertical grid and allows multiple selections: